SkymixIII/Blackjack/README.md

 just type 'cd src' then 'python main.py' in cmd for windows | 'cd src' then 'python3 main.py' for linux

-If you try to start the game without being in src folders the game will crash :/
+If you try to start the game without being in the src folder, the game will crash. :/